 Voting members:

-One representative from each signatory appointed by the signatory’s PSC representative for each Goal Team.
-Non-EPA federal agencies may represent the Federal Government on individual Goal Teams.
+One representative from each signatory appointed by the signatory’s PSC representative for each GT.
+Non-EPA federal agencies may represent the Federal Government on individual GTs.

 At-large members (up to six with option to identify an alternate)